Submitting articles to the AAG Newsletter

 - Announcements.
 Brief notices about new appointments, grants, awards, etc. Links to external content may be included at the discretion of the editorial team.
 Length should be 100 to 400 words.

 - Perspectives.
-Replacing the former op-ed category, Perspectives offer the opinions and ideas of members on issues of relevance to geography.
+Perspectives offer the opinions and ideas of members on issues of relevance to geography.
 We are looking for ideas that stimulate dialogue, get members thinking, and challenge our discipline to take new approaches to the social, political, and environmental issues confronting geographers and the public.
 Perspectives are encouraged from across the full breadth of the discipline, and should focus on a single concept or idea.
 The AAG Code of Conduct must be adhered to in submissions.
 Submissions ideally should be 1,000 to 1,500 words long.

 - Feature Articles.
 Typically a human interest story, feature articles tend to focus on a specific individual, event, or issue.
 Feature articles should be written in a conversational style without too many academic citations, and may be 250 to 2,000 words long.